 DO '81, Chairman of Surgery and Medical Director of Simulation Assessment

 Center also spoke, explaining the renovations and how the new additions will improve

 learning opportunities for PCOM students, the college’s hospital affiliates and local

-simulation rooms, clinical examination rooms and a reception area.
-Pictured above,
+rooms, clinical examination rooms and a reception area.
+Pictured above, student Anthony

-student Anthony Moon (DO '16) explains the additions in one of the assessment rooms
+Moon (DO '16) explains the additions in one of the assessment rooms to faculty and

-to faculty and staff.
-Faculty and staff were also able to witness students using the
+staff.
+Faculty and staff were also able to witness students using the new high-fidelity

 Generous Clinical Learning and Assessment Center gift from Michael Saltzburg, DO ’77